ssilverman/QNEthernet/README.md

   the above.
 * `static constexpr maxSockets()`: Returns the maximum number of UDP sockets.

+### `EthernetFrame`

+This object adds the ability to send and receive raw Ethernet frames.
+It provides an API that is similar in feel to `EthernetUDP`.
+Because, like `EthernetUDP`, it derives from `Stream`, the `Stream` API can be used to read from a frame and the `Print` API can be used to write to the frame.

+* `beginFrame()`: Starts a new frame.
+New data can be added using the `Print` API.
+This is similar to `EthernetUDP::beginPacket()`.
+* `endFrame()`: Sends the frame.
+This returns whether the send is successful.
+A frame must have been started and its data length must be in the range 60-1518.
+  This is similar to `EthernetUDP::endPacket()`.
+* `parseFrame()`: Checks if a new frame is available.
+This is similar to `EthernetUDP::parseFrame()`.
+* `static constexpr int maxFrameLen()`: Returns the maximum frame length including the FCS.
+Subtract 4 to get the maximum length that can be sent or received using this API.
+* `static constexpr int minFrameLen()`: Returns the minimum frame length including the FCS.
+Subtract 4 to get the minimum length that can be sent or received using this API.

 ## How to run

 This library works with both PlatformIO and Arduino.
 To use it with Arduino,